 allowing the terminal to negotiate a poll interval (if class "ad" is supported);

-allowing the terminal to be notified of eUICC operations (if class "ae" is supported).
+allowing the terminal to be notified of eUICC operations (if class "ak" is supported).

 notifying the terminal about an update in an application which is not a NAA (if class "af" is supported).